eagle840/katacoda-labs/terraforminter/step3.md

 `docker ps`{{execute}}

+## remove resourses

+`terraform apply -destroy`{{execute}}

 and finally lets kill  the running containers

 `docker kill $(docker ps -q)`{{execute}}

 WIP:
+- terraform destroy (you can't use a plan, so you have to remember varibles you entered)
+- delete ws2 workstate
 - LINK TO the page running httpd
 - add the index.thml to the httpd container